department-of-veterans-affairs/va-gov-onboarding/widgets/README.md

 createHelloWorldWidget();
 ```

-This step ensures your new widget `create` function is invoked on every page, giving your widget a chance to mount itself.
+This step ensures your new widget "create"`create` function is invoked on every page, giving your widget a chance to mount itself.

 Your widget is now scaffolded! ✅